-Our Enforcement Officers have received Impaired Driver Training.
-Newly hired officers receive training.
+While striving to make people safer on West Virginia's roadways and in support of the National Roadway Safety Strategy, our Enforcement Officers have received Impaired Driver Training.
+Newly hired officers also receive training.
 Preliminary Breath Tester's (PBT) are maintained by various Enforcement Officers for use at roadside as necessary.
-We continue quarterly efforts at coordinating joint DUI enforcement initiatives with the law enforcement entities throughout WV.
+We continue efforts at coordinating joint DUI enforcement initiatives with the law enforcement entities throughout WV.
 Based upon CVSA inspection procedures and driver interviews, DIAP checks are performed during the roadside inspections.
+In addition to our MCSAP activities we collaborate with the State of West Virginia Governor's Highway Safety Program aimed at seatbelt enforcement, work-zone safety, distracted driving issues and speed related issues and enforcement.
+During FY2022 our officers noted 529 seat belt violations and 2,511 speeding violations on inspections.
+We believe this collaboration will aid our program objectives in impacting risky human behaviours that can occur.

 In compliance with 49 CFR 350.201 our Enforcement Officers place out-of-service any vehicle discovered to be operating without the required operating authority or beyond the scope of the motor carrier's operating authority as well as confirming minimum financial/insurance requirements.
+We also utilize CDLIS for CDL verification, to review Drug and Alcohol Clearinghouse and medical certification on all inspections where a CDL is required.
+We continue to raise awareness of our Officer's to the clearing house through monthly training bulletins and our annual in-service, as necessary.
+Our catch rate will be the minimum of 85% by FY2025.

-The Enforcement Section continues to be active in the Commercial Vehicle Safety Alliance (CVSA) roadside inspection program.
+We continue to be active in the Commercial Vehicle Safety Alliance (CVSA) roadside inspection program.
 Our personnel, when feasible, attend the CVSA Workshop and Annual Conference.
 We continue to be active in the Cooperative Hazardous Materials Enforcement Development (COHMED) organization that is concerned with the safe transportation of hazardous materials.
 We are committed to, and participate in the annual International Road Check.
 We also conduct several unannounced safety road checks in various locations throughout the State as well as routine Haz-Mat or Log-Book checks.
+At the present time we have four officers who are NTC Certified instructors.
+Their certifications include: General Hazardous Materials, Cargo Tank, Other Bulk Packages, Level VI, North American Standard Part A (Driver) and North American Standard Part B (Vehicle).
+In addition, we have officers who are certified instructors in first aid, CPR, firearms and radar.

-We continue to be a part of the Safety Management Task Force.
+We are a part of the West Virginia Safety Management Task Force.
 This task force is the combination of several State and Federal agencies.
-Those agencies include the following: Federal Highway Administration, Federal Motor Carrier Safety Administration, National Highway Traffic Safety Administration, Governor's Highway Safety, WV State Police, Department of Transportation, Division of Motor Vehicles, Department of Health & Human Resources and PSCWV.
-West Virginia's Strategic Highway Safety Plan was recently updated, signed and placed into effect on July 15, 2022.
+Those agencies include the following: Federal Highway Administration, Federal Motor Carrier Safety Administration, National Highway Traffic Safety Administration, Governor's Highway Safety, WV State Police, Department of Transportation, Division of Motor Vehicles, Department of Health & Human Resources and PSCofWV.
+West Virginia's current Strategic Highway Safety Plan was updated, signed and placed into effect on July 15, 2022.